anilsnl/md-ats-cv/AnilSenel_en-US.md

 ## PROFESSIONAL SUMMARY

-Experienced Senior Software Engineer with over 5 years of expertise in developing and maintaining enterprise-level applications serving millions of users.
-Specialized in .NET Core, microservices architecture, cloud technologies, and database management.
-Proficient in Domain-Driven Design, CQRS patterns, and event-driven programming.
-Demonstrated track record of successfully implementing scalable solutions across multiple industries including consumer goods, energy, and pharmaceutical sectors.
+I am a Senior Software Engineer with over 6 years of experience in developing and maintaining enterprise-level applications that serve millions of users.
+I specialize in .NET Core, microservices architecture, cloud technologies, and database management.
+My expertise includes applying Domain-Driven Design, CQRS patterns, and event-driven programming to build scalable and maintainable systems.
+I’ve successfully delivered high-impact solutions across diverse industries, including consumer goods, energy, and pharmaceuticals.

+I have a congenital visual impairment that affects my vision under certain conditions.
+Specifically, in bright outdoor environments (e.g., under direct sunlight), my vision decreases without sunglasses.
+I also experience difficulty reading very small printed text and distinguishing some colors.
+However, this does not significantly impact my ability to work.
+In digital environments, I comfortably continue coding by enlarging text when needed and using dark themes to reduce screen glare.
+I hold an official disability report indicating a 70% disability, though I am not classified as severely disabled.

 ## EDUCATION